frigolog-haccp-mcp

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives.
-It does not explain scenarios where this tool is appropriate or mention any exclusions or prerequisites.
+The description provides no guidance on when to use this tool versus alternatives.
+It does not mention prerequisites, exclusions, or comparison with sibling tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.